-The Square Foot Gardening Method is currently used in several schools throughout the U.S. to educate and excite young people about the importance of learning the life skill of gardening, eating healthy and the benefits of sustainability.
-The SFG Method is well-suited for applying a STEM approach, serving as an effective springboard to teach about science, math, art, social interaction and cooperation for all grade levels.
+The Square Foot Gardening Method is currently used in schools throughout the country to educate and excite young people about the importance of learning the life skills of gardening, eating healthy and the benefits of sustainability.
+The SFG method is well suited to the STEAM approach, serving as an effective springboard to teach about Science, Technology, Engineering, Art, and Math.

 A Square Foot Garden in a School Yard